modulo1/vcore3-duet/CONTRIBUTING.md

 ;;; L = minimum fan speed (L255 = full speed)
 M106 P0 C"hotend fan" S0 H1 T45 L255
 ```
-but they can be named and defined in order like shown above, if necessary
+so they can be named and defined in order like shown above, if necessary